 - Children and Parenting

 I recommend going through as many personality profiles and character assessments as possible to better understand who you are apart and together.
-God says that two is better than one and a chord of three (including God in your marriage) is not broken easily Ecclesiastes 4:9.
+You can find these under additional materials.

 - Relational Compatibility